In Spite of War by Angela Morgan – Complete Poem Explanation | Summary & Analysis

 Complete Poem Analysis including - Paraphrasing (line by line and Stanza wise), Central Ideas, Summaries, Literary/Poetic devices, Questions, MCQs and vocabulary of difficult words

-1. Original Readings of the poem “In Spite of War" by Angela Morgan:
+3. Original Readings (text) of the poem “In Spite of War" by Angela Morgan:

 In spite of war, in spite of death,